eleroy3/awesome-gee-community-datasets/docs/projects/snow_cover.md

 #### License

 This work is licensed under the Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0).
 Users are free to use, copy, distribute, transmit, and adapt the work for commercial and non-commercial purposes, without restriction, as long as clear attribution of the source is provided.

+#### Extra Information:
+If you discover a bug, artifact or inconsistency in the maps, or if you have a question please use some of the following channels:

+Technical issues and questions about the code: https://gitlab.com/openlandmap/global-layers/issues

+All files provided as Cloud-Optimized GeoTIFFs / internally compressed using "COMPRESS=DEFLATE" creation option in GDAL.

+File naming convention:
+* clm = theme: climate,
+* snow.cover = variable: snow cover fractions,
+* esa.modis = data source ESA snow product,
+* p.90 = upper 90% quantile,
+* 1km = spatial resolution / block support: 1 km,
+* s0..0cm = vertical reference: land surface,
+* 2000_2012 = time reference aggregated: from 2000 to 2012

 Created by: Hengl 2021